Arnie Herber

-Arnold Charles Herber (April 2, 1910 – October 14, 1969) was an American professional football player who was a quarterback in the National Football League (NFL) for 13 seasons, primarily with the Green Bay Packers.
-During his Packers tenure from 1930 to 1940, he led the league in passing yards and touchdowns three times and won four NFL Championship Games.
+Arnold Charles "Flash" Herber (April 2, 1910 – October 14, 1969) was an American professional football player who was a quarterback in the National Football League (NFL) for 13 seasons, primarily with the Green Bay Packers.
+During his Packers tenure from 1930 to 1940, he led the league in passing yards and touchdowns three times (becoming the first player to lead each category three times in NFL history) and won four NFL Championship Games.
 Herber retired after 11 seasons in Green Bay, but returned in 1944 with New York Giants, where he played his final two seasons.
 He was inducted to the Pro Football Hall of Fame in 1966.

-Early years
+Early life

 Born in Green Bay, Wisconsin, Herber was a Packers fan from a young age, all while starring at local Green Bay West High School in football and basketball.
-He played two years of college football, on the freshman team at University of Wisconsin–Madison and spent his sophomore season at Regis College in Denver, which dropped football after the 1929 season.
+He played two years of college football, where he was on the freshman team with the Wisconsin Badgers and spent his sophomore season with the Regis Rangers, which dropped football after the 1929 season.
 Herber went back to Green Bay and worked in the club house as a handyman.
-Coach Curly Lambeau gave Herber a try-out and Herber at age 20 joined a team that was currently dominating the NFL.
+Coach Curly Lambeau gave Herber a try-out and Herber at age 20 joined a team that was currently dominating the National Football League (NFL).